 Services are provided by specially trained undergraduate and graduate students under the direct supervision of UWEC faculty with expertise in academic assessment and intervention.

-We are currently partnered with several schools in the Altoona School District (Altoona Elementary School), Eau Claire Area School District (Longfellow, Montessori School, Meadowview, Sam Davey), and the McDonnell Area Catholic Schools in Chippewa Falls (Holy Ghost).
-Services during the school year are only offered to those students enrolled in those school.
+We are currently partnered with several schools in the Chippewa Valley.
+Services during the school year are only offered to those students enrolled in those schools.
 We also offer academic assessment and intervention services to children during the summer.
 Those interested in a referral should contact the Human Development Center at 715-836-5604.

 Resources for Professionals